Special Educational Needs and Disabilities SEN/D

 - Mrs Reading is the SENDCo point of contact for pupils in Nursery and reception class

-- Miss Salisbury (HT) has completed the National SENDCo Award and is the Designated person for Safeguarding and Child Protection and Looked After Children.
+- Mr Dathan (HT) is the Designated Lead for Safeguarding and Child Protection

 - Mrs Pitcher is the class teacher in Language Base EYFS/KS1 (LB1)

-- Mrs Teasedale is the class teacher in Language Base KS2 (LB2) she has also completed the national SENDCo Award.
+- Mrs Teasedale is the class teacher in Language Base KS2 (LB2) she has also completed the national SENDCo Award and is the school Autism Champion.

-- We are also supported by NHS speech,communication and language therapists, the school Educational Psychologist Dr. Daniel Rouse and staff from the Positive Behaviour Team
+- We are also supported by NHS speech, communication and language therapists and staff from the Positive Behaviour Team.

 The School SEN/D aims are: